fordsfords/crepl/README.md

 - `!help` - Show available commands
 - `!list` - Show all accumulated code
 - `!new` - Clear all accumulated code and start fresh
-- `!errs` - Show compilation/runtime errors from last attempt
+- `!errs` - Show compilation/runtime errors from last attempt.
+Note that lines numbers refer to the "crepl_temp.c" file.
 - `!vi` - Edit accumulated code in vi
 - `!quit` - Exit the REPL